JonKing93/Github-Tutorial-Workshop/workshop/exercise-2.md

 We can see that the repository is currently tracking two files: the ".gitattributes" file and the README.

 Now that you have a remote repository, you can start building your project and tracking changes.
-In the next exercise, we will commit some new files to the project and commit them to the remote repository.
+In the next exercise, we will commit some new files to the project and push them to the remote repository.

 [Previous](exercise-1)---[Next](exercise-3)